dentalala/commit-messages/README.md

-Atom Contributing Styleguides, the part about git commit messages.
+An excerpt from Atom Contributing Styleguide about commit messages.

 ## Commit Messages